flatironinstitute/finufft/docs/performance.rst

 Hence, we selected some user scenarios from this `GitHub discussion <https://github.com/flatironinstitute/finufft/discussions/398>`_.
 If none of the following examples is of any help for your specific use case, participating in the discussion is the best way to communicate with us, so that benchmarks may be updated to satisfy more users.

-This `GitHub discussion <https://github.com/flatironinstitute/finufft/discussions/452>`_ measures the performance of the spreader/interpolator alone, for different compilers, and gives more insight on which one might be fastest for a specific CPU.
+This `GitHub discussion <https://github.com/flatironinstitute/finufft/discussions/452>`_ includes a snapshot of performance of the spreader/interpolator alone, for different compilers, and gives more insight on which one might be fastest for a specific CPU.

 The CPU used for all benchmarks below is: Intel(R) Xeon(R) w5-3435X.
 The compiler is GCC 13.2.0.
-The compiler flags are the ones used by default in the `CMakeLists.txt` of the version tested; we only impose a Release build and `-march=native`.
+The compiler flags are the ones used by default in the ``CMakeLists.txt`` of the version tested; we only impose a Release build and ``-march=native``.
-In the below graphs, the title of the image contains the following parameters used:
+In the below graphs, the title includes the following parameters used:
+ - type: transform type (1, 2 or 3)
  - pref: precision (f=float, d=double)
  - N1, N2, N3: numbers of modes in each dimension, or 1 if that dimension unused
+ - ntransf: number of transforms (if >1, testing many-vector case)
  - M: number of non-uniform points
- - type: transform type (1, 2 or 3)
+ - tol: tolerance
+ - umsampfac: upsampling factor

-The other parameters are the defaults for `finufft_opts`.
+The other parameters are set to defaults for ``finufft_opts``.

-To generate the below results, run `bench.py` from the `perftest` directory.
+To generate the below results, run ``bench.py`` from the ``perftest`` directory.
 This requires the Python packages ``numpy``, ``pandas`` and ``matplotlib``.
 The script assumes a bash-like shell, and may not work on Windows.

 .. warning::
-    The script `bench.py` clones FINUFFT into the current directory, then switches between various branches and builds them.
+    The script ``bench.py`` clones FINUFFT into the current directory, then switches between various branches and builds them.
 Thus DO NOT RUN the script from inside your FINUFFT git directory as it will mess up the git directory and fail!
 Instead move the script into a clean directory and run there.

 1D Transforms
 ---------------------------------------------